chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ### Analysis functions on the control Dashboard

-From left to right here are the scripts in the Analysis Group that you can scroll through on your Touch bar:
+From left to right here are the scripts in the Analysis Group that you can scroll through on your TouchBar:
 **Atlas Logs 1h - Parity Logs 1h - Sheltered Bundles - TimeServer - TempBannedIP - BruteForce Protection - Granted Logins - Failed Logins - SSH Connections - Parity Version**
 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/13.png)